canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ### The problem

-Let’s add a _Log In_ form for the user:
+Let’s add a "_Log In_" form for the user:

 ```html
 <form>